 It’s best to avoid putting water or other liquids directly on your stove top; instead, wet a scrubbing pad, like these from Pure Sky Kitchen.
 You should do this routinely to avoid a grimy buildup.
+While you’re at it, learn the right way to clean an electric stove top too.
 Keep in mind that your stove top isn’t the only surface that needs regular care.
 This is the best way to clean a greasy, dusty oven hood.

 You use a razor blade to remove buildup